ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_2/use.md

     mbed-tools --help
     ```

 - To get help for a specific command, use `mbed-tools <command> --help`.
-For example, for helping with listing connected devices (the `devices` command):
+For example, for helping with listing connected devices (the `detect` command):

     ```
-    mbed-tools devices --help
+    mbed-tools detect --help
     ```

 ## Create a project